Faith No More: King for a Day..., Album of the Year and break-up (1995–1998)

 In early 1998, rumors of Faith No More's imminent demise began; commencing with a post to Faith No More newsgroup alt.music.faith-no-more claiming Mike Patton had quit the band in favor of side projects.
 This rumor, denied at the time, proved to be at least partly true.
 Faith No More played their last show in Lisbon, Portugal on April 7, 1998.
 The band cancelled their planned support tour for Aerosmith and on April 20, Billy Gould released a statement by email and fax, saying "[T]he decision among the members is mutual" and "the split will now enable each member to pursue his individual project(s) unhindered."
 The band "thank[ed] all of those fans and associates that have stuck with and supported the band throughout its history."

+In early 2002, the band members reportedly received a multi-million dollar offer for a reunion tour festival.
+It was set to include Bush, Deftones, Incubus, Limp Bizkit, Papa Roach and Slipknot, and a meeting between Patton, Gould and members of these bands took place.
+The reunion tour festival did not go ahead and the band remained split.